• Skip to primary navigation

 The Cake is Burnt or Dark:

 1. High oven temperature.
-If your cake is burnt or dark, it is possible you baked the cake at too high of an oven temperature.
+If your cake is burnt or dark, you may have baked it at too high of an oven temperature.

 2. Leaving it in the oven for too long.
 Check your oven temperature and reduce it if necessary, and be sure to check the cake a few minutes before the suggested baking time.